 Starting from the logic of collective action that the E.U. proposed or the powerful countries imposed, an attempt is made to investigate, at first place, the motives that imposed the option of collective action.
-Without having the ability for an empirical hierarchical review, it is suggested that the motives of the most powerful forces within the E.U., that shaped the final decisions of the union, derived from: a) the national or supranational interests, b) an institutionalized code of principles relating to the European ideals, and c) a realist reading of the present reality relating to the massive migration flows and the economic conditions.
+Without having the ability for an empirical hierarchical review, it is

-Starting from the latter, the need for controlling the migration flows towards the European Southis acknowledged.
+Starting from the latter, the need for controlling the migration flows towards the European South is acknowledged.
 The need is expressed as a condition for the safeguard and strict supervision of a possible threat, according to which the E.U.'s policy could be perceived as a silent invitation of migrants of all types, and not only of the refugees coming from war and other zones of the globe.
 This standpoint derives from the articles 77, 78, 79 and 80 of the Treaty on the functioning of the E.U.
 Furthermore, the threat of unimpeded access of migrants and refugees to the countries of high preference, in the Central and Northern Europe, was real.
 The aforementioned, during the first period of the crisis, was chosen as a de-bottlenecking strategy, by the countries of the South, with the collapse or deficit operation of the institutionalized control procedures in Italy and Greece.